 There is a full right of access linking the property with the A719.

 Contracts & Grants

 The young trees were planted under Forestry Grant Scheme contract ref 16FGS12598.
-The incoming owner will be required to sign a Transfer of Obligations and a Successors form thereby qualifying for annual grants of £2,491 per year for four years from 2019 to 2022.
+The incoming owner will be required to sign a Transfer of Obligations and a Successors form thereby qualifying for annual grants of £2,491 per year for three years from 2020 to 2022.

 Further details are available from the agent on request.

 How To Buy

 This woodland is being sold on a fixed price basis.
 We require the following information in writing before we mark a woodland as sold and take it off the market:

 - The name and price of the woodland